derhansen/derhansen.github.io/_posts/2022-07-16-restricting-automated-spam-submissions-in-typo3-form-extension.md

    if the challenge is not as expected

 In order to make things harder for a spambot, the given challenge has a limited lifetime.
-For my TYPO3 extension ext:form_crshield this lifetime is based on the TYPO3 page lifetime.
+For my TYPO3 extension ext:form_crshield this lifetime is based on the TYPO3 page cache lifetime.

 For my TYPO3 extension I used ROT13 for the response calculation.
-You can however use whatever you want for a custom challenge/response form protection (e.g. browser agent string, current date, ...).
+You can however use whatever algorithm you want for a custom challenge/response form protection, It is also recommended making the challenge as variable as possible (e.g. include browser agent string, current date, ...), so the challenge changes from time to time and has a limited lifetime.

 ### Why JavaScript is not THE main solution to prevent form spam